Ponds & Wetlands

 Harmony Master Drainage Infrastructure

-The master drainage infrastructure for Harmony includes all of the ponds, the control structures and the underground interconnecting piping that connects the ponds to each other and the adjacent wetlands.
+The master drainage infrastructure for Harmony includes all of the ponds, control structures, and underground interconnecting piping that connects the ponds to each other and to adjacent wetlands.
 The system was designed as a whole to achieve the following six goals:

 - Maintain water quality

 - Preserve historic storage for 100-year storm event

 - Provide positive drainage for streets, parks, and neighborhoods

 - Serve as an amenity to the community: